MISSIONS IN LIBERIA

 Oceanview Christian School at Buchanan consists of about 135 students, from kindergarten up through 12th grade.
 Oceanview Christian School is well-known and highly respected in the community.
 In 2017, all of the senior high 12th grade students passed the standardized West African high school exam, a prerequisite for college enrollment.
 Standardized national exams are conducted for both 9th and 12th grade students and we are pleased to report that all of the 9th grade students also passed the exam.
 This major achievement for both the students and the reputation of the school.
 That standard of excellence continues.

 In spite of the Ebola crisis which occurred in 2014 work continued on the project.
-During the summer of 2017 the construction of a new building which will function as both a chapel and auditorium was started.
+During the summer of 2017 the construction of a new building which will function a both a chapel and auditorium was started.
 The work on that building continued in the winter of 2018 where the floor slab was started.
-It is anticipated that this building will be ready to have the roof started during 2018.
+As of this winter 2019 this building has a roof we anticipate the building shell to be completed during 2019 with windows and doors installed.
 We also completed a new road access to the site since the path we had been using was blocked by construction of a new house.

 Funds are still needed for the completion of the finish work on this new chapel building.
 We would also like to construct another classroom building to accommodate the early elementary classes and to construct some recreational elements like a basketball court and soccer field.